mozilla/geckodriver/README.md

    to use as the profile for the Firefox instance.
    This may be used to e.g. install extensions or custom certificates.
+   By default, a new profile will be created in the system’s temporary folder.
+   The effective profile in use by the WebDriver session is returned to the user in the `moz:profile` capability.
  </tr>

  <tr>